 Tackling a photography project is not only a great way to improve your photography skills but it can keep you from feeling like you take the same photo everyday.
-Plus, having a project for yourself is a fun way to capture images just for you.
+However trying to come up with photography project ideas can be a challenge.
+Below are a list of photography ideas.

 You know I love a Project 365 and have lots of tips on completing one.
-If you are interested in doing one be sure to link up so that you can find others to follow and help build your own little photography support group to support each other.
 Whether you take a photo a day in a Project 365 or choose to do one photo a week in a Project 52 this is a great way to focus on your photography skills.

 Deciding on one particular thing to focus on can help you improve a skill.

-- Light – backlighting, dramatic light, natural light, indoor light
+- Light – backlighting, low light, natural light, indoor light

 - Composition – framing, leading lines, golden spiral

 - Street photography

 - Macro – even if you don’t have a macro lens you can use macro filters

 If you have children you may notice they are in 95% of your photos.
 Focus on a new subject to try new compositions and break out of your normal photography routine.

 Subject ideas: – Shoes – Flags – Windows – A color – Lines – Doors – Chairs